 “Tell us why you want to work for us.”

 Interviewers may phrase this question to discuss why the company and the role appeal to you with genuine interest and excitement.
-You need to prepare yourself for the same.
+You need to prepare yourself for the interview.

 In this article, we’ll tell you how to answer “Why do you want to work here?” with other common interview questions you may face, no matter what your profile is.